ehsanshahrabi/leaflet-challenge/README.md

 All data points load in the correct locations: The earthquake data is correctly plotted on the map based on their longitude and latitude coordinates.

 ### File Structure

-The project files are organized as follows:
+The files are organized as follows:

 index.html: This file contains the HTML structure of the webpage.
 It includes the necessary CSS and JavaScript files.